Nextome/nextome.github.io/docs/sdk/ios/README.md

 ### Getting Started

-1. Create Nextome.plist file and insert it, into your main's app Target -> (You can see here: [Nextome.plist](https://github.com/Nextome/POD-Nextome-Sdk/blob/master/README/Nextome.plist))
+1. Download Nextome.plist file and insert it, into your main's app Target -> (You can download it from here: [Nextome.plist](https://github.com/Nextome/POD-Nextome-Sdk/blob/master/README/Nextome.plist)).
+- Insert auth access keys
-Insert bundle data and you can adjust settings* for sdk.
+- Insert bundle data and you can adjust settings* for sdk.

 **Settings Detail**

  | Setting | Detail |